-Beware of the freestanding ER that appears to be an urgent care facility.
+Beware of freestanding ERs that look similar to urgent care facilities.

 Understanding the difference can have a big impact on your out-of-pocket costs for care.
 How do you spot one?
 Freestanding ERs are not physically attached to hospitals.
 You're more likely to see one next to your grocery store.
 They are required to have the word "emergency" in their name.